Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation

 LLMs provide powerful capabilities for augmenting item information and have been leveraged in several complementary roles, each addressing different data-augmentation needs, as follows:

 \textbf{LLM as Annotator or Knowledge Base.} Trained on vast amounts of online text, LLMs have become alternatives to knowledge bases or human annotators, even in zero-shot settings \cite{tekle2024music,bai2024KGQuiz,zhang2023llmaaa}.
 Thus, LLMs could generate user-friendly tags or keywords that describe a track, including its music genre or style.
 LLMs could also be used to suggest editorial metadata such as release dates, country of origin, or artist details, when these are missing.
 Fine-tuned LLMs specialized in the music domain can go further by producing rich, descriptive content about items \cite{doh2024enriching}.
-Compared to other knowledge bases, LLMs can offer a degree of personalization in generating music metadata or descriptions, whether through prompt manipulation (e.g., including characteristics of the target user or community), in RAG-based solutions that interface with multiple tag taxonomies, or when used as personalized AI agents \cite{choi2025talkplaydata,lyu2024llm}.
+Compared to other knowledge bases, LLMs can offer a degree of personalization in generating music metadata or descriptions, whether through prompt manipulation (e.g., including characteristics of the target user or community), in solutions based on Retrieval-Augmented Generation (RAG) that interface with multiple tag taxonomies, or when used as personalized AI agents \cite{choi2025talkplaydata,lyu2024llm}.